CHRISTOPHER C. FROST

 Operating Systems

-Unix (with os-specific knowledge in Linux, Irix, and Cygwin), Windows and WindowsCE, NewtonOS, and JOS
+Unix (with os-specific knowledge in Linux, ESX, Irix, and Cygwin), Windows and WindowsCE, NewtonOS, and JOS

 Programming Languages